mfumagalli/angsd/README.md

 ---

-This is a non-official repo for ANGSD!!!
+This is a non-official repo of ANGSD!
 If you are looking for the latest updates or version, please check the official webpage [here](http://popgen.dk/angsd/index.php/Main_Page).
+This version has slight changes in the Makefile so that, by default, the inbreeding version is compliled.